Reolink IP NVR/camera

 Depending on the supported features of the camera, binary sensors are added for:

-These sensors receive events using 3 methods in order: ONVIF push, ONVIF long polling or fast polling (every 5 seconds).
-The latency for receiving the events is the best for ONVIF push and the worst for fast polling, the fastest available method that is detected to work will be used, and slower methods will not be used.
+++ These sensors receive events using the following 4 methods (in order): TCP push, ONVIF push, ONVIF long polling or fast polling (every 5 seconds).
+The latency for receiving the events is the best for TCP push and the worst for fast polling, the fastest available method that is detected to work will be used, and slower methods will not be used.
 For redundancy, these sensors are polled every 60 seconds together with the update of all other entities.
-Not all camera models generate ONVIF push events for all event types, some binary sensors might, therefore, only be polled.
-For list of Reolink products that support ONVIF see the Reolink Support Site.
 To ensure you have the best latency possible, refer to the Reducing latency of motion events section.

 Number entities